Danixu/ziso_compressor/README.md

 #### Compression

 The LZ4 method doesn't have compression level arguments.
 Instead, it has **acceleration** which will affects the speed and compression ratio (just like the compression arguments).
 On my program I use the **acceleration** to supply the compression level.

+The LZ4HC method already includes the compression option, so it will passed to it directly.

 #### Alternative LZ4 compression method